PCRS-UK Respiratory Clinical Leadership Programme. Workshop FREE to attend for PCRS-UK members

 Most of us have to work with a team that is having problems at some point so together and supported by experts we will explore:

-- The principals of teams and with real examples to demonstrate these
+- The principles of teams and with real examples to demonstrate these

 - Managing conflict both within teams and as we start to integrate social and health sectors – across teams too